Before accepting the job offer, ask yourself these eight questions to ensure it's the right fit.

 Accepting a new job is a big move, so be sure you feel good about your decision.

 Not getting the job offers you deserve after interviewing?
-Sharpen your interview skills with one of our expert interview coaches.
+Sharpen your interview skills with one of our expert interview coaches and career experts.